Hofburg: History

 The whole palace complex is under the administration of the governor (Burghauptmann), who in turn is part of the Burghauptmannschaft, an office which has been in existence since the Middle Ages under the auspices of the Burgrave.
 At present the Burghauptmannschaft is under the jurisdiction of the Federal Ministry of the Economy.

 In September 1958, parts of the Hofburg were opened to the public as a convention centre.
 In the first ten years, the Burghauptmannschaft operated the convention centre; since 1969 a private company (Hofburg Vienna – Wiener Kongresszentrum Hofburg Betriebsgesellschaft) has been managing the international congress and events centre.
 Every year the convention centre hosts about 300–350 events, with around 300,000–320,000 guests.
 Among the events are conventions and meetings as well as banquets, trade fairs, concerts, and balls.

 Swiss Wing

-The oldest parts of the palace date from the 13th century and were primarily constructed by the last of the Babenbergers, or by Ottakar II of Bohemia.
+The oldest parts of the palace date from the 13th century and were primarily constructed by the last of the Babenbergers, or by Ottokar II of Bohemia.
 Before that the castle of the Austrian rulers had been located on the square called "Am Hof", which is near the Schottenstift (Scottish Monastery).